Addingham: Early modern period: Reformation and early textile mills

-During the Reformation, Henry VIII dissolved the monastery in Bolton Abbey, and while most of Addingham accepted the Reformation, Richard Kirkman remained faithful to Catholicism and was subsequently arrested in 1578, tried, and executed in York alongside William Lacy.
-The Roman Catholic Church "Our Lady and of the English Martyrs", which was built in 1927 on Bolton Road, is dedicated to him and to other Catholics persecuted by Henry VIII.
+During the Reformation, Henry VIII dissolved the monastery at Bolton Abbey.
+While most of the parish accepted the new religious settlement, the priest Richard Kirkman, a native of Addingham, remained a practising Catholic and was arrested in 1578, tried, and executed in York alongside William Lacy.
+The Roman Catholic church of Our Lady and the English Martyrs, built on Bolton Road in 1927, is dedicated to Kirkman and to two other locally connected Elizabethan martyrs, Christopher Wharton and Richard Horner, both born near Bolton Bridge and executed at York in 1598.
+The church closed, according to a village information board, in 2014; it is listed as closed on the village's own community website.

-During the English Civil War in 1642, Addingham was probably mainly Royalist, as several villagers are thought to have helped to defend Skipton Castle from the Parliamentarians.
+During the English Civil War, Addingham was probably predominantly Royalist; several villagers are thought to have helped defend Skipton Castle against the Parliamentarians in 1642.